Hackett House School Tours 2015-2016

 Tempe Sister Cities Corporation is offering to Elementary School sixth graders in the Tempe area the educational opportunity to attend an award-winning educational tour at the historic Hackett House, Tempe’s first bakery and home of the Sister Cities Friendship Rooms.
 A program will be presented to the students to share what is not only in our “own backyard,” but what Tempe shares with other cities around the world.
 Students will learn about early Tempe history and the diverse cultures of our nine Sister Cities.

-The Hackett House, a registered historic site, is owned by the City of Tempe and is operated by the Tempe Sister Cities organization of volunteers as a visitor’s center, gift shop, and a place to showcase and display the gifts and artifacts from Tempe’s nine Sister Cities around the world.
+The Hackett House, a registered historic site, is owned by the City of Tempe and is operated by the Tempe Sister Cities organization of volunteers as a visitor’s center, gift shop, and a place to showcase and display the gifts and artifacts from Tempe’s ten Sister Cities around the world.
 It also is the center for many cultural and educational programs developed over the years to enrich the lives of adults and children living in Tempe.

 The program has been structured to include Essential Questions and Enduring Understandings to help students make important connections, as well as links to the 6th Grade Arizona Social Studies and Common Core Standards.
 Each country is looked at from the perspective of:

 ¨ Influence of water on development and trade